Graph

 max_steps

-(int, default=10): Maximum number of steps to prevent infinite loops
+(int, default=10): Maximum number of steps to prevent infinite loopsinitial_state

 (Dict[str, Any], optional): Initial state for the graph execution